UMM-CSci-3601/intro-to-git/MERGE_CONFLICTS.md

 the conflict by deciding which change to use.

-Dealing with merge conflicts, especially complex ones, can be a real headache, but these tips can help reduce the likelihood of pain here:
+Dealing with merge conflicts, especially complex ones, can be a real headache, but these tips can help reduce the likelihood of pain arising from merge conflicts:

 * Merge changes into your development branch(es) early and often.
-The more consistent your branch is with `main` (or whatever branch you're going to merge into), the less likely conflicts will be, and they'll tend to be smaller when they do happen.
+The more consistent your branch is with `main` (or whatever branch you're going to merge into), the less likely there will be conflicts, and they'll tend to be smaller when they do happen.
 The history/branch visualization in GitKraken can give you a sense of how far your branch is from what's on `main`.
 * Break your work into small, manageable stories/tasks/chunks.
 Small, well-defined bits of work tend to touch less code and be completed more